EigenFunction271/TalkNiaBasic/README.md

         - Select your group

    4. Get the group ID:
-      - First method (using getUpdates):
+      - Method 1 (using getUpdates):
-        1. Add the bot to your group
+        1. Add your bot to the group
-        2. Send a message in the group mentioning the bot (e.g. "Hello @your_bot")
+        2. Send a message in the group (a simple "test" will do)
         3. Open this URL in your browser (replace YOUR_BOT_TOKEN):
            ```
            https://api.telegram.org/botYOUR_BOT_TOKEN/getUpdates